Maroochydore railway line: Caboolture to Maroochydore Corridor Options Study

-Initial public consultation was conducted in January 1999, with newsletters and displays of aerial photographs.
-On 31 March 1999, the Minister for Transport & Main Roads, Steve Bredhauer, announced that a route from the existing North Coast line at Beerwah through to Maroochydore had been decided on.
-The Queensland Government's Connecting SEQ2031 Infrastructure Plan, committed to the proposal, but did not state a completion date.
-In July 2022, further documentation on the Queensland Government Transport and Main Roads website indicated that planning was continuing.
+Public consultation was conducted in January 1999, with newsletters and displays of aerial photographs.
+On 31 March 1999, the Minister for Transport and Main Roads, Steve Bredhauer, announced that a route from the existing North Coast railway line at Beerwah station through to Maroochydore had been decided.
+In 2001, a corridor between Beerwah and Marcoola was preserved to then-standards for a single-track railway.

-In July 2007, the City of Caloundra and Queensland Government commissioned a study into the realignment of the proposed corridor in Caloundra South.
-It was proposed that the corridor should be altered to run west of Golden Beach, and through the Caloundra Airport site.
+In July 2007, the Caloundra City Council and Queensland Government commissioned a subordinate study into the realignment of the proposed corridor in Caloundra South.
+It was proposed that the corridor should be altered to run west of Golden Beach and through the Caloundra Airport site.